• Skip to primary navigation

 A close up of green beans in a bin.

-If you want broccoli or green beans in your stew than you definitely want to add these at the very end.
+If you want broccoli or green beans in your stew than you will want to add these at the very end of cooking.
 You can simmer them in the stew with the lid on until they are cooked through.
+Or you can steam them ahead of time and then just add them in.

 RELATED - How to Know When Veggies Have Gone Bad - Broccoli | Green Beans